 If you feel like you spent too much on some of these areas or feel that you can slash off spending by 10-20%, then you should be able to free up a good amount of money you can use elsewhere.

-Once you’ve determine which areas you can spend less next year, zero in on a specific amount.
+Once you’ve determined which areas you can spend less on next year, zero in on a specific amount.
 This will serve as your motivation and benchmark for progress.

-For instance, you can trim down entertainment expenses by $50 if you opt to work on your side hustles during the weekend and cut down time you spend on cinemas and restaurant dinners.
+For instance, you can trim down entertainment expenses by $50 if you opt to work on your side hustles during the weekend and cut the downtime you spend on cinemas and restaurant dinners.
 Sure, it’s going to feel different at first, but face your spending demons and crush them with something you can do more productively.

 More Money-Saving Tips!

-I’ve been using Ibotta for quite sometime now and have earned over $600 in cash backs and by referring this awesome app to friends.
+I’ve been using Ibotta and earned over $1000 in cash backs and bonuses by referring this awesome app to friends.
 Plus, you’ll receive a $10 Welcome Bonus after scanning your first receipt, so there’s nothing to lose but more to gain!